 The purpose of this handbook is to provide information that will help with questions and pave the way for a successful year.
 Not all district policies and procedures are included.
 Those that are, have been summarized.
-Suggestions for additions and improvements to this handbook are welcome and may be sent to the supervisor or campus principal.
+Suggestions for additions and improvements to this handbook are welcome and may be sent to daniel.barton@goodrichisd.net.